 To advance this measure and improve SIB utilization, the MTFC Board ratified a marketing plan drafted by partnership development staff.
 Part of the plan adopted by the board featured marketing workshops for district staff and exhibiting at appropriate conferences.
-The marketing workshops have been scheduled in almost all the districts.
-So far in FY 2007, partnership staff have exhibited or presented at six events.
+The marketing workshops have been scheduled in almost all areas of the state.
+So far in fiscal year 2007, partnership staff have exhibited or presented at six events.